 At least I know Yak-50 853101's home base was an airfield at Naberezhne, about 15km NNE of Odessa.
 When sighted in 1996, it was a derelict aircraft bearing its DOSAAF marking 59 (Blue).
-Around 1998 or 1999, 853101 was moved to Shakhty Aviation in Rostov and restored to airworthy condition for its first private owner in the UK.
-It remained there until I bought it in 2007.
+Sometime in early 1997, 853101 was moved to Shakhty Aviation in Rostov and restored to airworthy condition for its first private owner in the UK.
+It last flew in the UK in 2002; afterwhich it remained in storage at Little Gransden airfield until I bought it in 2007.

 In my earlier post about tracking down the aircraft's first home, I mentioned using photos taken of derelict aircraft at the airfield to cross-check against Marcel's list of aircraft sighted back in 1996.
 These photos were taken some time between Marcel's 1996 visit and when I found them in 2011, linked to the Google map of the airfield.

 Since then, the satellite image of the airfield doesn't show any of the old aircraft hulls onsite.
 So I guess they have been cleared out.
 However, the linked photos are still available.
 I'd imagine these too may be cleared in time.
 So I consider it fortunate I was able to find the airfield and corroborating photos when I did.